Mahmoud-adel25/Data_Analysis/README.md

 Handling missing or erroneous data (e.g., values of 0 for glucose, insulin, BMI).

 Imputation strategies or exclusion of outliers.

+Data Preprocessing: Handling missing values with KNN imputation, standardization, and scaling.

+Feature Selection: Using SelectKBest and RFE for optimal feature selection.

+Dimensionality Reduction: PCA, t-SNE, and LDA for feature transformation.

+Clustering: DBSCAN for pattern recognition.

+Classification Models: Logistic Regression and Random Forest for supervised learning.

+Evaluation Metrics: Accuracy, confusion matrices, ROC curves, and AUC scores.

+Visualization: Correlation heatmaps, distribution plots, and classification performance charts using matplotlib and seaborn.

 # Dependencies

 This project requires the following Python libraries: